mwambajoakim/alx-low_level_programming/0x0C-more_malloc_free/README.md

 int *users = malloc(length * sizeof *users);
 ```
 In this example, the results of malloca are implicitly cast to an integer type.

+## 00 - This function allocates memory using malloc.
+- Prototype: `void *malloc_checked(unsigned int b);`
+- Returns a pointer to the allocated memory
+- if `malloc` fails, the `malloc_checked` function should cause normal process termination with a status value of `98`